The USM Core Curriculum

 Students with Catalog Year Prior To 2011 (back to top)

 Students whose Core requirement term (career term in MaineStreet) is prior to 2011 should consult the undergraduate catalog associated with their career year.
 Students whose Core requirement term (career term) is fall 2011 or after must complete the USM Core requirements as outlined here.

-Returning/reactivating USM students who completed the Core requirements associated with their previous Core requirement term may have their Core requirment (career) term set to a pre-fall 2011 date.
-Contact the the Assistant Provost for Undergraduate Programs and Core Curriculum for additional information.
+Returning/reactivating USM students who completed the Core requirements associated with their previous Core requirement term may have their Core requirement (career) term set to a pre-fall 2011 date.
+Contact the Assistant Provost for Core Curriculum at firstname.lastname@example.org for additional information.